bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 COBOL is still used today, though Java has come into play as a modern alternative.

-Now for an anedoctal reference, I have mainly been coding in Python as part of my stack so far.
+Now for an anedoctal reference, I have mainly been coding in Python.

 Choosing Python as my introductory language was almost a no-brainer for me, given the pseudocode-like syntax and the prevalence of Python practitioners in the global community (also endearingly self-identified as Pythonistas).